Malta is a small archipelago in the Mediterranean, sitting in a sweet spot between Sicily and North Africa.

 If you want to try something a little more unique whilst in Malta, I have just the thing for you…

-horse riding at Golden Bay.
-Sunsets from this spot are awe-inspiring.
+Horse riding at Golden Bay.
+Sunsets from this spot are just pure magic.

 You can ride on a horse for 90 minutes from Golden Bay, Mellieha.
 The course takes you through the coastal areas at sunset, overlooking Malta’s sister island Gozo and…

 Best Places to Visit to Shop Local